ljcotica/DataScience/README.md

 I teach the discipline of Data Visualization in the Postgraduate Course in Data Science at Cidade Verde College.

-Internship at Inria Loria (Institut National de Recherche en Sciences et Technologies du Numérique) in Nancy - France.
+I did an internship at Inria Loria (Institut National de Recherche en Sciences et Technologies du Numérique) in Nancy - France.

 Graduated in Computer Science at the State University of Maringá.